 - i.
-Monitored the requirement for the remaining employee; - ii.
+Monitored the requirement for the remaining employee whilst complying with employment law; - ii.
 Regularly assessed the requirement for various IT systems and suppliers and cancelled services where possible; - iii.
 Complied with statutory reporting requirements; - iv.
 Maintained relevant insurance policies for the business, its employee, the public and the Company's House Assets; - v.
-Further to the assignment of claims against third parties, assisted the assignee with the pursuit and enforcement of such claims where appropriate; and - vi.
+Further to the assignment of the Company's claims against third parties, assisted the assignee with the pursuit and enforcement of such claims where appropriate; and - vi.
 Continued to realise House Assets (see section 5).

 In addition to the above, the Company has been named as one of three Respondents in an Unfair Prejudice Petition application relating to matters occurring prior to the Special Administration.
-The JSAs cannot further comment on the application at this time; save as to say that dealing with the matter will incur additional time costs.
-The proceedings are at an early stage and it is not appropriate to provide any further details of the claim, its merits, prospects, or the Company's response in this report.
+The JSAs cannot comment further on the application at this time; save as to say that dealing with the matter will incur additional time costs.
+It is not appropriate to provide any further details of the claim, its merits, prospects, or the Company's response in this report.
 However, the JSAs would only add that, at this time, they consider it likely that any award made against the Company (should any award be made) would be an unsecured claim and would not disrupt the transfer or distribution of Client Assets.